 The church has important riches: a collection of paintings, a high altar and its famous baroque style pulpit made of cedar, the finest example made in colonial America.

-San Blas Church was one of the first parishes in Cusco built in Cusco from the order of Viceroy Francisco Toledo, whose initial construction was destroyed by the earthquake of 1650.
-The present church has a building platform in the form of a Latin cross and a simple facade with plateresque features.
+It was one of the first parishes built in Cusco by order of Viceroy Francisco Toledo, whose initial construction was destroyed by the earthquake of 1650.
+The present church has a construction platform in the shape of a Latin cross and a simple facade of plateresque characteristics.

-The greatest wealth of this church consists of its important collection of paintings, its splendid main altar and, most of all, its famous baroque pulpit, made of a single piece of cedar and considered the finest example of wood carving made in colonial America.
-This work dates from the last third of the XVIIth century and is attributed to Juan Tomás Tuyru Túpac.
+The greatest wealth of this church consists of its important collection of paintings, its splendid main altar and, very especially, its famous baroque style pulpit made of a single piece of cedar and considered the finest example of wood carving made in colonial America.
+This work dates from the last third of the XVII century and is attributed to Juan Tomás Tuyru Túpac.